 The NEMO Siren 45 is a comfortable warm-weather camping quilt that provides a bed-like experience for people, especially side-sleepers, who find a hooded sleeping bag too confining.
 The Siren is different from most ultralight backpacking quilts because you slide an inflatable sleeping pad into it, rather than lying in your quilt on top of it.
 It has an extra-large foot box that wraps around the pad and keeps it securely in place and extra-wide sidewalls that are designed to wrap around the sides and underneath your pad to prevent any side drafts from chilling you.

 The resulting experience of sleeping in the Siren 45 is very different from that of an ultralight backpacking quilt which does not “design-out” cold drafts to such a great extent and requires more expertise and experience to use.
 If what you’re looking for is something that is less intimidating to purchase and more predictable to use than a backpacking quilt, I think you’ll be pleased with the Siren 45.
 It is a well-made, comfortable, and warm camping quilt to sleep under, easily vented if you’re too warm and easy to snug down if you need to ward off a chill.

-Disclosure: NEMO provided the author with a quilt for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: NEMO provided the author with a quilt for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.